 Tri-Cities Itinerary

-Drive in from Spokane, Seattle, or Portland in 2-3.5 hours, or find a direct flight into the Tri-Cities Airport in Pasco and rent a car.
-Arrive at your hotel and settle in before heading out to dinner at Ice Harbor Brewery on Clover Island overlooking the Port of Kennewick.
+To make the most of your three days, consider driving or renting a car.
+You can make the drive from Spokane, Seattle, or Portland in 2-3.5 hours or hop on a direct flight into the Tri-Cities Airport and rent a car.
+If arriving in the evening, head to dinner at Ice Harbor Brewery on Clover Island.
 Enjoy award-winning craft beer along with a 100% American Wagyu burger or hand-cut halibut and chips.
-Explore more dining options here.

 Day 1: Kennewick